We’ll check it in a few minutes.

 Common mistake

 Changing everything after one “bad stream” usually makes the next stream worse.
 Overreaction creates inconsistency, which harms growth more than any metric.
+If you need to change something, change one variable at a time.

 A simple framework: 3 signals to watch